quantum-kite/kite/getting_started.md

 ```

-**Important:  the user can decide what function are used in calculation, however, it is not possible to provide the same function twice with different paramenters.
+**Important:  the user can decide what functions are used in a calculation.
+However, it is not possible to provide the same function twice with different paramenters.
 The code only accepts one defined function for each hdf file.
-The user should generate different hdf files if a same function with different paramenters is needed.**
+One should generate different hdf files if a same function with different paramenters is needed.**

 ### Modification